Pilar & See U Site Brussels

 Barak Lili M

 Pilar occupies a part of the See U site located near the VUB campus.
-In these former military barracks, we reside together with forty other sustainable and innovation projects and organizations.
-Barak Lili M consists of:
+In these former military barracks, we reside together with eighty other sustainable and innovation projects and organizations.
+Barak Lili M consists of 2 rehearsal rooms for musicians, 3 artists' studios & 1 workspace for cultural entrepreneurs.

 Bart Lescrève (1986, Brugges)